naninovel/docs/docs/en/guide/custom-commands.md

 ### Preloadable Command

-In case execution of the command requires loading some resources, implement `Command.IPreloadable` interface to preload the required resources when the game is loading.
+If command execution requires loading some resources, implement the `Command.IPreloadable` interface to preload the required resources when the game is loading.
 Refer to [memory management](/guide/memory-management) guide for more info.

 ```csharp
 public class PlayAudioClip : Command, Command.IPreloadable